gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 PJON is engineered to be modular, it can be operated by devices with few available resources using only its primary features with a program memory footprint of circa 4500 bytes and a overhead of 5 bytes per packet, but can also be operated by more complex machines using all its optional features with a maximum program memory footprint of 8200 bytes and a maximum overhead of 22 bytes per packet.

-The following set of rules provide with an alternative to 1-Wire or i2c using its more basic configuration, but also, including all its optional features, an alternative to TCP-IP requiring slightly half of its overhead (IPv4 40 bytes, PJON 5-22 bytes).
+PJON provides with an alternative to 1-Wire or i2c if used with its more basic configuration; including all its features it supports most of the TCP-IP functionality although requiring slightly half of its overhead (IPv4 40 bytes, PJON 5-22 bytes).

 ```cpp
  _______________________________________________